Accelerator: HPU Training

 trainer = Trainer(devices=8, accelerator=HPUAccelerator(), strategy=HPUDeepSpeedStrategy(zero_optimization=True, stage=2, offload_optimizer=True), plugins=[DeepSpeedPrecisionPlugin(precision="bf16-mixed")])

-BF16 precision
+BF16 Precision

 from lightning.pytorch.plugins import DeepSpeedPrecisionPlugin